craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Action Economy/Generic Actions.md

 You reload a Weapon in your hand with as much ammunition as you can.

-You may increase that Weapon's Loaded Ammunition for as much Ammunition up to it's Maximum Capacity
+You may increase that Weapon's Loaded Ammunition for as much Ammunition as you are carrying up to it's Maximum Capacity.

 ## Unjam
 ###### 2AP
 ''

 You attempt to unjam a Weapon in your hand.
 Make a Manipulate Skill Check.
-If the result is 14 or greater, you unjam your weapon.
+If the result is equal to or greater than your Weapon's Unjam DC, you unjam your weapon.

 ## Hide
 ###### 2AP